 Are pro-union MPs motivated solely by ignoble selfish interests?
-The Observer seems to think so:

 The reaction of some Scottish politicians over the loss of 850 jobs on the Clyde was quite sickening.
 The new Lib Dem Scottish secretary, Alistair Carmichael, and the Glasgow Labour MP Ian Davidson, both of whom will lose their highly paid Westminster jobs if Scotland votes Yes, are obviously feeling the heat.
 Carmichael, one of the most obscure figures in the world's most obscure political party, stated that an independent Scotland would not be awarded any future UK defence contracts.
 The Glasgow Labour MP John Robertson said baldly: "No yard, no ships" in an independent Scotland.